groenator/iptvboss-docker/README.md

 # IPTVBoss Docker Images

-This repo builds Docker images for running [IPTVBoss](https://github.com/walrusone/iptvboss-release/releases/latest) — a full VNC desktop image and a lightweight headless (no GUI) image, each available in a stable and a beta flavor.
+This repo builds Docker images for running [IPTVBoss](https://github.com/walrusone/iptvboss-release/releases/latest):

-It also includes an experimental browser-session image (`Dockerfile.xpra`) based on the same jlesage GUI stack used by projects like docker-filebot (noVNC + VNC), so IPTVBoss can be used from a browser with more reliable input behavior.
+- VNC desktop images (stable + beta)
+- Headless XC images (stable + beta)
+- Xpra browser-window images (stable + beta)

 - IPTVBoss is pre-installed via apt in the `/usr/lib/iptvboss` directory.
 You can customize its configuration and settings.
 - It includes the option to configure Cronitor to monitor the local cron jobs.